ODTlearn: A Package for Learning Optimal Decision Trees for Prediction and Prescription: Introduction

-Our \texttt{ODTlearn} Python package provides methods for fitting provably optimal decision trees using mixed-integer optimization (MIO) for various problem types and settings commonly encountered by practitioners in high-stakes settings.
-The modeling methods provided in \texttt{ODTlearn} build upon the modeling and solution paradigm proposed by \citet{aghaei2021strong}, which is significantly faster and provides better out-of-sample performance than previous MIO-based algorithms (see Section~\ref{sec:comparison} for additional discussion).
+Our \texttt{ODTlearn} Python package provides methods for fitting provably optimal decision trees using mixed-integer optimization (MIO) for various problem types and settings commonly encountered by practitioners in high-stakes settings. \texttt{ODTlearn} implements the FlowOCT modeling and solution paradigm proposed by \citet{aghaei2021strong}, which is significantly faster and provides better out-of-sample performance than previous MIO-based algorithms (see Section~\ref{sec:comparison} for additional discussion).
 This approach generalizes beyond standard classification problems to problems involving imbalanced datasets (e.g., by optimizing weighted accuracy or worst-case accuracy, by constraining recall or precision, or by balancing sensitivity and specificity).
-In addition to the core algorithm, we implement its generalization to learn optimal fair decision trees that optimize accuracy while satisfying arbitrary domain specific fairness constraints such as statistical parity, conditional statistical parity, or equalized odds as proposed in~\citep{jo2022learning}.
-These were show to outperform some of the most popular (heuristic-based) algorithms for learning fair trees.
-For users deploying decision trees in settings with potential distribution shifts between training and testing, we implement the method proposed in~\citep{justin2021optimal} for learning optimal robust classification trees.
-Finally, we implement the method in~\citep{jo2022learning} for learning optimal prescriptive trees from observational data.
+In addition to the core algorithm, we implement its generalization to learn optimal fair decision trees (FairOCT) that optimize accuracy while satisfying arbitrary domain specific fairness constraints such as statistical parity, conditional statistical parity, or equalized odds as proposed in~\citep{jo2022learning}.
+Experiments demonstrated that these methods outperform popular heuristic-based algorithms for learning fair trees.
+For users deploying decision trees in settings with potential distribution shifts between training and testing, we implement the MIP formulation proposed in~\citep{justin2021optimal} (RobustOCT) for learning optimal robust classification trees.
+Finally, we implement the MIP formulation proposed in~\cite{jo2022learning} (FlowOPT) for learning optimal prescriptive trees from observational data.
 This framework can be used to design treatment assignment policies in the form of decision trees, being highly interpretable while offering a tunable degree of personalization.
 Importantly, the learned trees can also be constrained to satisfy domain specific requirements such as budget constraints (e.g., limited amount of treatments) or fairness constraints (e.g., conditional statistical parity in allocation).